 Visit the Career Services website for information on internship opportunities, resumes and cover letters, developing a LinkedIn profile, networking information, interviewing skills, job search tips, career fairs and more.

 BullsEye is a virtual tool to connect employers with UB students for jobs, internships and networking opportunities.

 Students may obtain practical experience by enrolling in CIE 496 (Civil/Env.
 Engineering Internship), which may be used as a technical elective if taken summer after junior year, or later.
-The internship will involve working on an engineering project in a practical setting (private design, consulting and/or construction company office, governmental agency office, construction site, etc.) under the joint guidance of a practicing engineer and a faculty advisor.
-Students must have a "Good Senior Standing" (senior with overall and engineering GPA above a 2.0).
-Projects shall involve applying knowledge acquired in course work to practice civil or environmental engineering.
+The internship must involve working on an engineering project in a practical setting (private design, consulting and/or construction company office, governmental agency office, construction site, etc.).